Horrible Bosses: Sequel

 Seth Gordon confirmed in July 2011 that talks were underway for a sequel, after the financial success of the film in the United States, saying: "Yeah, we've definitely discussed it.
 It's done well in the States, the film has, so that's becoming a more concerted effort now, we're trying to figure out what the sequel could be."
 On January 4, 2012, it was confirmed that a sequel was moving forward, and that Goldstein and Daley would be returning to write the script.
 New Line was reported to be negotiating with Gordon to return as director, with Bateman, Day, and Sudeikis also expected to return to their roles.

-On February 27, 2012, it was confirmed that Goldstein and Daley were in the process of writing the new script.
+In February 2012, it was confirmed that Goldstein and Daley were in the process of writing the new script.
 In March 2013, Goldstein and Daley confirmed that they had submitted multiple draft scripts for the sequel, and that production had moved towards finalizing the budget.
 Later in the same month Bateman, Day, and Sudeikis were confirmed to be reprising their roles, with Foxx negotiating to return.
 The film was again produced by Brett Ratner and Jay Stern.
 In August 2013, it was announced that Gordon would not be returning to direct because of scheduling conflicts and that the studio was actively searching for a replacement.

 In September 2013, Sean Anders was announced as Gordon's replacement, with John Morris joining the production as a producer.
 The pair had previously performed a rewrite on Goldstein's and Daley's sequel script.
 Filming had been scheduled to begin in summer 2013, but began in November 2013.
 Foxx, Aniston, and Spacey reprised their roles, with Christoph Waltz and Chris Pine joining the cast.
 Horrible Bosses 2 was released on November 26, 2014.